 After breakfast, I check out at the hotel in Madras and take a put-put to the local bus stop for Pondicherry.
-A little boy leads me to the right bus, which I would have found by myself also, but inevitably they cling to you, as I will found out later again during my tour in Pondicherry.
+A little boy leads me to the right bus, which I would have found by myself also.
+But inevitably, they cling to you, as I will found out later again during my tour in Pondicherry.
 In sign language, the driver shows the (still empty) bus will leave in ten minutes.
-He wants me to pay instantly; the price is only 5 rupees higher than the sum they told yesterday; that is not too bad.
+He wants me to pay instantly; the price is only 5 rupees higher than the sum they told me yesterday; that is not too bad.

 A minor incident relating to my backpack on the bus

 My backpack is too filled for the luggage rack, so I place it next to me on the three-seater sofa.
 Even when the bus gets full, the conductor does not request me to move my rucksack.
 Along the way, there is a small incident when an older man and his wife enter.
 The man apparently takes it for granted that I make room for him.
 Another Indian passenger stands up for me, and the man drips off.
 Another one is kind enough to offer his seat.
 The remaining ride goes smoothly; I enjoy watching the landscapes with palm trees and the typical hectic villages along the way.

 Renting a room in an ashram

 Hiring a put-put driver to take me on tour in Pondicherry

 It is two o’clock in the afternoon, so I want to eat something first.
 While I am smoking a cigarette outside the gate, a put-put driver appears.
 He wants to take me on tour in Pondicherry and tells me that things are going slow because there are not enough tourists.
-I ask him his price, and I agree for a one-hour tour; eventually, he will drop me off at the ashram again at half-past ten in the evening.
+I ask him his price, and I agree to a one-hour tour; eventually, he will drop me off at the ashram again at half-past ten in the evening.

 Learning how to eat with my hands grabbing rice from a banana leaf